Welcome to the Better Archway Forum Web Site

 After buying the old hospital buildings at the bottom of Highgate Hill and Archway Road in 2014 for £23m Peabody Ltd (the commercial arm of Peabody) failed to progress any development while also refusing access to temporary organisations like Shelter from the Storm.

-They have now leased the site for £38m to private developers Seven Capital who have proposed demolition of the southern part of the Conservation Area in order to build a 36-storey-plus tower for 300 students, gutting the remaining heritage buildings for 125 private units, and building blocks of approximately 10 storeys on Highgate Hill for 6 or 7 social housing units and around 118 'affordable' (rented at approximately 80% of the market rate, so in practice not very affordable).
+They then leased the site, according to the Land Registry for £38m, to private development company Seven Capital who have proposed demolition of the southern part of the Conservation Area in order to build first a 36-storey tower reduced to 27 storeys of luxury student accommodation, while gutting the remaining heritage buildings for 125 private units, and building blocks of approximately 10 storeys on Highgate Hill for 6 or 7 social housing units and around 118 'affordable' (rented at approximately 80% of the market rate, so in practice not very affordable).

 Blight